eclipse-cyclonedds/cyclonedds/docs/GettingStarted/src/Helloworld/hello-world-publisher-source-code.md

 ret = dds_write (writer, &msg);
 ```

-When terminating the program, we free the DDS allocated resources by deleting the root entity of the all the others: the domain participant.
+When terminating the program, we free the DDS allocated resources by deleting the root entity of all the others: the domain participant.
 ```
 ret = dds_delete (participant);
 ```